JithinKS97/dynamic-learning/readme.md

 6) Login and Signup using Github, Google, email verification, password recovery.

-7) Smoothening of the canvas strokes.
-At present, we don't do any sort of smoothening for the drawings we make in the canvas, so the annotations we create are not so smooth.
-If we can implement some sort of smoothening algorithm, the annotations will be more beautiful.
+7) Smoothening of the canvas strokes- At present, there are no smoothening algorithms for strokes in the canvas due to which they appear to be a little jagged.

 For feature enhancements, bug reports and contributions